covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Registration.md

 ### Automatic registration with registry settings

-In the Registry Editor â see figure 3 â all Eplan installation can be found at:
+In the Registry Editor ' see figure 3 ' all Eplan installation can be found at:

 HKEY\_LOCAL\_MACHINE / SOFTWARE / EPLAN / EPLAN W3

 *Figure 3: Automatic registration with registry settings in the Registry Editor*